Reviewed by Lauren Guilbeault

 Assertiveness training can also help manage passive-aggressive behavior.
 The training helps you learn to express your thoughts and worries effectively and constructively.
 This can help limit the occurrence of negative behaviors resulting from anger and frustration.
 There are also some easy steps to take to stop passive aggression.
 These include:

-- Discover the possible reasons for passive aggression
+- Discovering the possible reasons for passive aggression

 - Putting yourself at ease before reacting to upsetting situations